leonjza/frida-boot/course/3-chapter-3/operating-modes.md

 ## frida-gadget

 The other form Frida comes in is called the Gadget.
-Fundamentally it behaves just like the Frida server does with the key difference being that is is a shared library with a constructore that boots it up.
-When the library is initialised, it also opens a TCP port on local host (more on the coniguration later) whereafter one can connect the Frida command line tools.
+Fundamentally it behaves just like the Frida server does with the key difference being that is is a shared library with a constructor that boots it up.
+When the library is initialised, it also opens a TCP port on local host (more on the configuration later) where one can connect the Frida command line tools.

 The Gadget is particularly powerful in the sense that it could be patched into say a mobile application to be loaded early during the applications' startup, allowing for the Frida command line tools to be connected to it and the process it is attached to, instrumented.